 LCV will process your data in accordance with the law, both domestic and European.
 The usual Data Subject Rights therefore apply.
 For the purposes of the GDPR and domestic laws, the data controller is Lothians Conservation Volunteers and the supervisory authority is the Information Commissionner.
 If you have any comments or concerns you should contact our Data Protection Officer Greg Parker

-In general, data provided to LCV will only be used to fulfil our legal obligations under charity law, contractual obligations (e.g. to our insurance providers and clients) and to otherwise further the charitable objectives of LCV.
+In general, data provided to LCV will only be used to fulfil our legal obligations under charity and other laws, contractual obligations (e.g. to our insurance providers and clients) and to otherwise further the charitable objectives of LCV.
 In particular we do not provide information to other organisations for marketing purposes.
 So, no spam!

 LCV deliberately holds no data whatsoever regarding any protected characteristics of its membership, trustees or clients.
 Accordingly if volunteers provide details of medical conditions etc to a task leader, that leader will not pass them on.